translaster/zabbix-book/docs/zabbix-proxies/chapter.md

 Proxies are often regarded as an advanced topic in Zabbix, but in reality, they are a fundamental part of many installations and one of the first components we set up for numerous customers.
-In this chapter, we'll make proxies the second subject we cover, encouraging you to consider them from the very beginning of your Zabbix journey.
+In this chapter, we'll make proxies the third subject we cover, encouraging you to consider them from the very beginning of your Zabbix journey.